uic-library/Introduction_to_R/_episodes/02_Operators.md

 {: .language-r}

 #### R Console essentials
-Loading a Script in R - R provides you with variety of options to run a script.
+**Loading a Script in R** - R provides you with variety of options to run a script.
 In the Script pane you can either **copy and paste** a script or **type** a new script or area select **File → Open File → load an existing R Script** from the menu.
-Run command in R - the cursor on the line which needs to be executed and select **RUN** option or press **Ctrl + Enter**(for windows).
-To run multiple lines of code, select all the lines first and then select **RUN** option or press **Ctrl + Enter**.
+**Run and options command in R** - The script's execution provides us with a code shown in the console pane, which is accessed by clicking the **RUN** button on the script pane or by pressing the **ctrl + Enter** keys.On the other hand we can access the options menu by going to **Menu bar>>tools>>options** which will provide you with a menue to change the apperance, accessibility and other settings of the R studio.

 ![Rstudio run command](../fig/02_run_interface.png)

-Values can be assigned to variables in R using the “<-” symbol.
+**Assigning values in R**- Values can be assigned to variables in R using the “<-” symbol.
 The variable is written on the left and is assigned the value on the right side.
-For example, to assign a value of 3 to x we can type the below code, x <- 3

-Assigning values to variables are quite useful especially if these values would be used again.
+For example, to assign a value of 3 to x we can type the below code, **<- 3** Assigning values to variables are quite useful especially if these values would be used again.
 Similar to the previous examples, operations can be performed on the variables to get output directly (or) the output can be stored in a different variable.